Trees for Cities: Function

 In addition to tree planting, the charity is involved in activities with schools and community groups and undertakes campaigning.

 Urban Forests

 Trees for Cities' work focuses on planting trees and greening community spaces where the social and environmental impact on local people is greatest.
-By engaging volunteers and planting up to 100,000 urban trees worldwide each year, the organisation is building resilience against threats facing the natural environment.
+By engaging volunteers to plant and establish thousands of urban trees worldwide each year, the organisation is building resilience against threats facing the natural environment.
 Planting a range of tree species in urban areas have multiple impacts and benefits to people and the environment such as improving physical and mental wellbeing, absorbing air pollutants, sequestering carbon, masking noise, preventing flooding etc.

-The charity planted its millionth urban tree in 2019.
+The charity planted its millionth urban tree in 2019 with Sir Michael Palin.

 In 2018, it played an active role in the campaign to stop the felling of Sheffield's street trees.

 Edible Playgrounds

 Edible Playgrounds transform areas in school grounds into vibrant outdoor spaces that excite and teach children about growing and eating healthy food.
 By instilling healthy eating habits at an early age, Edible Playgrounds can help to tackle obesity, food poverty and lack of access to nature head on, as well as providing a platform for fun and engaging lessons that support the school curriculum.
 Independent research among participating schools shows that 72% of schools said that children were more likely to choose fruits over less healthy snacks while 94% of schools said that pupils had improved attitudes towards healthy living.
 Trees for Cities has worked with 100 schools in 12 towns and cities to build bespoke edible gardens over the past 10 years.